Skip to content

 Recovery

-A compression vest is worn continuously for three to four weeks after surgery to reduce swelling and support the new chest contour.
-Most patients get back to desk work within seven to ten days.
-Exercise involving chest movement, pushing, pulling, and lifting, is restricted for four weeks.
-Contact sports require six weeks of clearance.
-Final chest contour becomes apparent as swelling fully resolves over three to six months.
+After gynecomastia surgery, a compression vest is worn for about three to four weeks to reduce swelling and support the new chest contour.
+Many patients return to desk work within seven to ten days.
+Exercise that involves chest movement, pushing, pulling, or lifting is usually restricted for about four weeks.
+Contact sports generally require about six weeks and surgeon clearance.
+Final chest contour becomes more visible as swelling resolves over three to six months.

 Acute Recovery